freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/15-javascript-algorithms-and-data-structures-22/build-a-telephone-number-validator-project/build-a-telephone-number-validator.md

 1. When the `#user-input` element contains `55 55-55-555-5` and the `#check-btn` element is clicked, the `#results-div` element should contain the text `"Invalid US number: 55 55-55-555-5"`
 1. When the `#user-input` element contains `11 555-555-5555` and the `#check-btn` element is clicked, the `#results-div` element should contain the text `"Invalid US number: 11 555-555-5555"`

-Fulfill the user stories and pass all the tests below to complete this project.
+Atenda às histórias de usuário e passe em todos os testes abaixo para concluir este projeto.
 Dê ao projeto o seu próprio estilo pessoal.
-Happy Coding!
+Boa programação!

 # --hints--